-Monica is currently wrapping up that brief eternity that is a PhD.
+Monica has just begun that wonderful adventure that is a postdoc.
 Broadly, her research is focused on both first and second language acquisition.
 In particular, it aims at pinpointing the cognitive mechanisms that develop from infancy through childhood and into adulthood and that make reaching native level proficiency in a second language difficult later in life.
 Her research serves as a basis for and actively incorporates innovation of novel methods for learning a second language, methods that would ultimately allow a learner of any age to attain native level proficiency in a second language.

 For a full CV, please click here.